copper-leaf/ballast/docs/src/orchid/resources/wiki/feature-overview.md

 APIs, so while this shows the opinionated structure of a ViewModel's Contract, you are free to swap it out for any other classes you may already have defined.
 There is no requirement for any of these components to serializable in any way.

-The contract is canonically a single top-level with a name like `*Contract`, and it has 3 nested class named `State`, `Inputs`, and `Events`.
+The contract is canonically a single top-level with a name like `*Contract`, and it has 3 nested classes named `State`, `Inputs`, and `Events`.

 ```kotlin